 Focus Assist

 There is no cycling through the focus assist modes as there is for the screen magnification mode and macro modes.
-You have to select the mode in the "Setup" menu, item "Focus assist selection" (Mode 1 or 2).
+You have to select the mode in the "Setup" menu, item "Focus assist selection" (MODE 1 or MODE 2).
 There is also no button for selecting a focus assist mode (after pressing it for a second).
-Actually, there is no button available any more, but maybe Ricoh will find a solution...
-As you can see, Ricoh is inconsistent here in comparison with the magnification and macro modes...
+Actually, there is no button available any more...
+As you can see, Ricoh is inconsistent here in comparison with the magnification and macro modes.

 Here are sample photos without and with focus assist: